 When it comes to jazz, dance, rock or classical, the Vittoriale Festival is on everyone’s lips.
-Every summer, the Gardone-Riviera area hosts incredible performances including classical and modern ballets, classic, pop or jazz music concerts, as well as some theater pieces in an open-air theater.
-If you didn’t know, the open-air theater has been designed by the poet Gabriele d´Annunzio.
+Every summer, the Gardone-Riviera area hosts incredible performances including classical and modern ballets, classic, pop or jazz music concerts, as well as some theatre pieces in an open-air theatre.
+If you didn’t know, the open-air theatre has been designed by the poet Gabriele d´Annunzio.
 In 1952, it was finally finished and, on 8th August 1953, it was festively inaugurated.
 Book your tickets now and enjoy live music and spectacular views over the mountains.

 The Centomiglia (a Hundred Miles) is the longest inside-waters contest at the highest European level.
 The first edition took place in 1951 and, since then, it’s turned into a worldwide famous sailing competition organized at Lake Garda.
 The first weekend in September is full of boats built specifically to win this race.
 While some crews are there to compete, most are just looking to sail, to enjoy being on the water with the wind in their hair and a lot of adrenaline in their hands.
 As a tourist, you can admire the boats while the sun is producing golden reflections in the clear lake water.